 We tend to try and get out and see our customers as regularly as possible, so that we become engrained in their business, and demonstrate our understanding of the way they work.
-On the back of one such visit I received an email from one of our category managers.
+On the back of one such visit, I received an email from one of our category managers.
 Accounting.
 The customer he visited, who owns a couple of small businesses, had bowled him over with the following statement; “I can buy businesses and make them perform better; because I know [my accounting software]”.
 This got me thinking.
-Now of course the accounting software was Sage, otherwise I wouldn’t have included it in this article.
+Now, of course, the accounting software was Sage, otherwise, I wouldn’t have included it in this article.
 But it’s not a shameless plug (well, not entirely) – what is important is the understanding that if you get the accounting right, it can form the basis of your business model and help you manage change in a growing business – by empowering you to make the right decisions at the right time.
 Picture it this way; every year, half a million people set out to start a business of their own.
 Up to a third are believed to fail in their first year.
 Put bluntly, getting to grips with finances can help avoid this happening.
-Accounting for small businesses is a key area to dominate in being successful.
+Accounting for small businesses is a critical area to dominate in being successful.

 1. Get the accounting basics right from the start